Teaching and Learning Resource Center

 Honorlock Student Guidlines

-• Scratch Paper Allowed: allows students to use scratch paper and a writing utensil.
-If you want students to show their scratch paper during a room scan you will want to add those instructions in the Additional instructions portion of the proctoring setup.
-Honorlock will not prevent a student from taking a quiz or flag them if they don’t show the scratch paper in the scan.
+• If you want students to show their scratch paper during a room scan, add those instructions in the Additional instructions portion of the proctoring setup.
+Honorlock will not prevent a student from taking a quiz, nor will it flag them, if they don’t show the scratch paper in the scan.
 You will need to review the recordings to ensure students followed your instructions.

-• Restroom Break Allowed: allows users to leave the exam environment for a short period of time.
-You will need to add details (i.e.; frequency, duration, etc.) in the Additional instructions portion of the proctoring setup.
-Keep in mind that Honorlock does not keep track of how much time someone is gone, so you will need to watch recordings to ensure your guidelines were followed.
+• You will need to add details (for example, frequency and duration of allowed time away) in the Additional Instructions portion of the proctoring setup.
+Keep in mind that Honorlock does not keep track of how much time someone is gone, so you will need to watch recordings to ensure your guidelines are followed.

-• Handheld Calculator allowed: students can use a handheld calculator or their phone calculator.
-Keep in mind that Honorlock cannot easily distinguish between a calculator and a phone and doesn’t monitor what activity is performed on the device.
+• Keep in mind that Honorlock cannot easily distinguish between a calculator and a phone and doesn’t monitor what activity is performed on the device.
 You will need to review the results carefully to determine that guidelines were followed.

-• Headphones allowed: students can use headphones during an quiz without getting flagged or notified to remove the headphones.
+• Headphones Allowed: Allows test takers to wear headphones during a quiz without getting flagged or notified to remove the headphones

-• Hats Allowed: hats or other headwear can be worn.
-It is recommended that his option always be enabled to account for religious headwear.
+• Hats Allowed: Allows hats or other headwear to be worn by test takers (it is recommended this option always be enabled for religious accommodations)

-• Take exam in Public Area: allows students to take the quiz in areas where people are around them and noise is present.
-When enabled, Honorlock will not flag quizzes where multiple faces are present or visible on the webcam.
+• Take Exam in Public Area: Allows students to take the quiz in areas where people are around them and noise is present; Honorlock will not flag quizzes when multiple faces are present or visible on the webcam

-• Background Noise Allowed: allows students to take the quiz in environments where other people may be talking or there is excessive background noise.
-When enabled, Honorlock will not flag quizzes where talking occurs.
+• Background Noise Allowed: Allows students to take a quiz in environments where other people may be talking or there is excessive background noise; Honorlock will not flag quizzes where talking occurs

-• Mobile Phone Use Allowed: students are allowed to use a mobile phone during a quiz as a resource.
+• Mobile Phone Use Allowed: Allowed students to use a mobile phone as a resource during a quiz

 Image